epicodus-lessons/address-book-update/README.md

 You can also experiment with adding other methods as well.
 For instance, try adding an `update()` method on the `Contact` prototype.
 The main focus this week is constructors and prototype methods, so we encourage you to focus on this.
 When working with business logic, make sure to test it in the console before incorporating it into your UI logic.

-Building an Address Book IV
+## Building an Address Book IV: Adding UI Logic

 We now have a very simple codebase that will allow us to create contacts and add, delete, and find them in an address book.
 Let's start building out the UI.
 In the process, we'll experiment with adding dynamic elements to the DOM and learn about event bubbling and event delegation.
 These are more advanced jQuery techniques and concepts and you won't be expected to apply them to this Friday's independent project.
 The primary focus will be constructors and prototype methods (along with a basic UI that uses jQuery).
 However, you are encouraged to experiment with these more advanced concepts as they'll make you a better coder in the long run.